atavory/ibex/docs/source/pipelines.rst

 A pipeline is a sequential composition of a number of transformers, and a final estimator.
 Ibex allows pipeline compositions in both the original ``sklearn``  explicit way, as well as a more succinct pipeline-syntax version.

-In this chapter we'll use the following:
+In this chapter we'll use the following Iris dataset:

     >>> import numpy as np
     >>> from sklearn import datasets